Puget Sound Naval Shipyard

 It is bordered on the south by Sinclair Inlet, on the west by the Bremerton Annex of Naval Base Kitsap, and on the north and east by the city of Bremerton, Washington.
 It is the Pacific Northwest's largest naval shore facility and one of Washington state's largest industrial installations.
-PSNS & IMF provides the Navy with maintenance, modernization, and technical and logistics support, and employs 14,000 people.
+PSNS & IMF provides the Navy with maintenance, modernization, and technical and logistics support, and employs 15,000 people which makes it the largest public shipyard in terms of personnel assigned.

 History

 Puget Sound Naval Shipyard was established in 1891 as a Naval Station and was designated Navy Yard Puget Sound in 1901.
 During World War I, the Navy Yard constructed ships, including 25 subchasers, seven submarines, two minesweepers, seven seagoing tugs, and two ammunition ships, as well as 1,700 small boats.
 During World War II, the shipyard's primary effort was the repair of battle damage to ships of the U.S. fleet and those of its allies.

 Following World War II, Navy Yard Puget Sound was designated Puget Sound Naval Shipyard.
 It engaged in an extensive program of modernizing carriers, including converting conventional flight decks to angle decks.
 During the Korean War, the shipyard was engaged in the activation of ships.
 In the late 1950s, it entered an era of new construction with the building of a new class of guided missile frigates.
 In 1965, USS Sculpin (SSN 590) became the first nuclear-powered submarine to be maintained at PSNS.
 The shipyard was designated a National Historic Landmark in 1992.
 The historic district includes 22 contributing buildings and 42 contributing structures, as well as 49 non-contributing buildings, structures, and objects.